yingyue0414/Reaction-System-Solver/README.md

 plt.show()
 ```

 ### 3.4.
-Modifying Reaction Rates <a name="modifying-reaction-rates"></a>
+Modifying the Model wtih Decorators <a name="decorators"></a>

-Apply a scalar factor to reaction rates using the `dydt_scalar_decorator` function.
+An example usage of a decorator is as follows: assuming we would like to apply a scalar factor (ex. set some concentration to be const) to reaction rates using the `dydt_scalar_decorator` function.
 This allows for the modulation of reaction rates, which can be useful for sensitivity analyses or parameter variations.

 ```python
 scalar = np.array([1.5, 1, 4, 1])  # Scalar values for each rate constant